vmplacco/linemake/README.md

 * HCl: HITRAN; IR transitions only
 * HF: HITRAN; IR transitions only
 * SiO: Kurucz database; IR transitions only
 * SiH: Kurucz database; in earlier $linemake$ versions SiH was lumped in with the other hydrides but this is unsatisfactory.
 Now it will be included only if the user desires it.
-Since the solar isotopic fractions are <sup>28,29,30</sup>Si = 92.22%, 4.69%, and 3.09%, in other words dominated by a single isotope, the solar isotopic fractions are included in the effective $gf$ values of SiH lines.
+Since the solar isotopic fractions are <sup>28,29,30</sup>Si = 92.22%, 4.69%, and 3.09%, in other words dominated by a single isotope, the solar isotopic fractions are included in the effective *gf* values of SiH lines.
-* H<sub>2</sub>O:  HITRAN; the whole list has 84K lines, so to limit that a bit we include here only those in the 1-5&mu; m wavelength regime.
+* H<sub>2</sub>O:  HITRAN; the whole list has 84K lines, so to limit that a bit we include here only those in the 1-5&mu;m wavelength regime.
 It would be easy to add optical-region lines if a need arises.
 Note that the MOOG version from November 2019 has the ability to do triatomic molecules; earlier versions cannot work on H<sub>2</sub>O.
 * TiO:  HITRAN.
 This molecule has many electronic-vabrational-rotational band systems, leading to nearly 8 million transitions cataloged in HITRAN.
 Additionally, Ti has 5 isotopes with substantial contributions to the solar-system Ti elemental abundance.
 The major isotope is <sup>48</sup>Ti, with 72.73% of the fractional contribution, and <sup>46,47,49,50</sup>Ti isotopes have 8.25%, 7.44%, 5.41%, and 5.18% fractions, respectively.
    * Briefly we outline our line cut-down procedures here.
-We define a species-specific relative strength as log(*gf*) - $\theta\chi$, where $\chi$ is the excitation energy in eV, and $\theta$ = 5040/T. We choose $\theta$ = 1.5 (T = 3600K) as a representative very cool stellar temperature.
+We define a species-specific relative strength as log(*gf*) - &theta;&chi;, where &chi; is the excitation energy in eV, and &theta; = 5040/T. We choose &theta; = 1.5 (T = 3600K) as a representative very cool stellar temperature.
 Then for <sup>48</sup>TiO we retained all lines whose strengths were predicted to be >0.1% of the strongest line in a 10 Å wavelength interval, thus cutting out a large number of extremely weak TiO lines.
 This reduced the original 8 x 10<sup>6</sup> list to about 1.7 x 10<sup>6</sup>, still large but manageable.
 For the other isotopes we used the same procedure, but cut individual line strengths down by the additional factor of the isotopic ratio with respect to <sup>48</sup>Ti.
     * In `linemake` for TiO the user has options of including only <sup>48</sup>TiO or adding in the other isotopic lines also.
 For now we have cut down the * gf* 's of the minor isotopic lines by their solar-system abundance ratios.
 This may be revisited in the future it is not satisfactory to users.
 * FeH: There appear to be two sources for FeH line data that can be used in synthesis lists.
 First, the Kuruz website (http://kurucz.harvard.edu/molecules/feh/) has lines from Dulick et al. (2003, ApJ, 594, 651).
 These were translated into MOOG style in a straightforward manner.
 Second, Hargreaves et al. (2010, AJ, 140, 919) studied a different FeH electronic band system, creating a list of about 6300 lines with wavelengths, measured intensities, and excitation energies.
 For a small subset of about 260 lines they computed transition probabilities.
 We combined the Kurucz/Dulick and Hargreaves lines.
 After examining the relative strengths of the total FeH line list, we elected to eliminate those lines that were ≃10<sup>-7</sup> weaker than the maximum FeH line strengths.
 Fe exists predominantly as <sup>56</sup>Fe (91.7%) and the minor isotopes have not gotten much attention, so they were ignored.
-The data sources tabulate FeH lines from \~ 6200 Å to far into the IR, but there are relatively few lines beyond 5\mu, and we ignored them.
+The data sources tabulate FeH lines from \~ 6200 Å to far into the IR, but there are relatively few lines beyond 5&mu;, and we ignored them.
 * MgO: probably in the near future; ExoMol